tommyhosmer/tommyhosmer.github.io/_projects/1_project.md

 related_publications: true
 ---

-In my Numerical Solutions of Partial Differential Equations course, taught by Per-Olof Persson {% cite berkeleyMath228B %}, we discretized with a fourth order compact Pade scheme and filtered the solution with a sixth order filter.
+In my Numerical Solutions of Partial Differential Equations course, taught by Per-Olof Persson {% cite berkeleyMath228B %}, we discretized with a fourth order compact Pade scheme {% cite lele1992compact %} and filtered the solution with a sixth order filter.
 This allowed for higher order solutions on a 256x256 grid.

 <div style="text-align: center;">